Regulators in the Arithmetic of Function Fields: Introduction

-To some extent, the proof of Theorem \ref{thm:rank-dim} and the second part of Theorem \ref{thm:finiteness-motcoh} is similar but more involved.
-When the weights of $\underline{M}$ are non-positive, we further associate to $\underline{M}$ a {\it shtuka model} $\underline{\cM}$ on $C\times C$ (Theorem \ref{thm:existence-CxX-shtuka-models}).
-An incarnation of this gadget in the context of Drinfeld modules with everywhere good reduction already appeared in {\it loc. cit.} under the name of {\it global model}.
-The miracle ingredient of our proof is the surprising link between the behaviour of $\underline{\cM}$ at $\{\infty\}\times \{\infty\}\hookrightarrow C\times C$ and the space of Hodge additive extensions of Hodge-Pink structures having analytic reduction at $\infty$ (Corollary \ref{cor:shtuka-model-to-hodge-pink-additive}): this link materializes by a distinguish triangle of complexes of $\KI$-vector spaces:
+To some extent, the proof of Theorem \ref{thm:rank-dim} and the second part of Theorem \ref{thm:finiteness-motcoh} follow a similar pattern but are more involved.
+When the weights of $\underline{M}$ are negative, we further associate to $\underline{M}$ a \emph{shtuka model} $\underline{\cM}$ on $C\times C$ (Proposition \ref{prop:existence-CxX-shtuka-models}).
+An incarnation of this gadget in the context of Drinfeld modules with everywhere good reduction already appears in \loccit under the name of a \emph{global model}.
+The key ingredient of our proof is the link between the behaviour of $\underline{\cM}$ in the formal neighbourhood of $\{\infty\}\times \{\infty\}\hookrightarrow C\times C$ and the space of Hodge-additive extensions of Hodge-Pink structures having analytic reduction at $\infty$ (Corollary \ref{cor:shtuka-model-to-hodge-pink-additive}): this link is materialized by a fiber sequence in~$\sD(K_{\infty})$: